 The unspectacular entrance to the vast-spread cave system is right near the ocean.
 The gate keeper gave us head torches, a few selfies and off we went inside the pitch-dark cavern.
 Soon our lamps revealed the most fascinating patterns on the walls made of salt of minerals.
 At one point, a salt dome could only be reached by gliding on your belly through a 30cm wide gap.
 We all looked at each other.
 The Dutch just shook their heads, I said “I go for it”, so Bahman had to join me, mumbling something about having been in the Iranian army and not being afraid of anything.
 I am still impressed by my courage when I look at these photos.
 The network pf caves is several km long, but we only visited Cave #1 which is open to the public but for visiting Cave #3 you must obtain permission from the Geopark Management.

-Back from the salt cave at Assad’s home I was happy to see that four other tourists had arrived.
-Seemed like we could get a little partying going with alcohol-free beer and soda, despite the chilly temperatures.
-All of a sudden I felt the very strong urge to be in a larger place with a chance for a REAL party.
+On New Year’s Eve at Assad’s home I was happy to see that four other tourists arriving.
+Seemed like we could get a little partying going with alcohol-free beer and soda, despite the chilly temperatures, but all of a sudden I felt the very strong urge to be in a larger place with a chance for a REAL party.
 I confessed my feelings to the Dutch couple who immediately decided to join me.
 Although we had paid for the rooms, we jumped in a taxi heading for Queshm City three hours before midnight.
 The 100km (70US) we made in 1,5 hours, enough time to phone the owner of Shabhaye Talai Restaurant who also rents out two trailers.
-Apart from Farsi Ali speaks English and German, since he lived in Germany and is married to Annelie, a German-
+Apart from Farsi Ali speaks English and German, since he lived in Germany and is married to Annelie, a German

 Beach Bumming in Qeshm City